 - Location: Chantry Flat Rd, Arcadia, CA 91006

 Santa Anita Canyon is located in the hills between Azusa and Pasadena, in the town of Arcadia.
-After getting off the freeway, you will proceed up into the mountains until the road dead ends at the parking lot for the trail in the Chantry Flats Recreation Area.
+After getting off the freeway, you will proceed up into the mountains until the road deadends at the parking lot for the trail in the Chantry Flats Recreation Area.
 There is a good chance the parking lot will be full if you go on the weekends, but there is parking along the road as you head up as well.
-Be sure to display the adventure pass, so you don’t get a ticket.
+Be sure to display the Adventure Pass, so you don’t get a ticket.

 It continues down this trail for about a tenth of a mile before it reaches a spur on the right that heads off to Hermit Falls.

 When you make it to the bottom of the switchbacks, you will be at the stream that you will need to cross.
-This is not difficult, but it does depend on how much water is present.
+It is not difficult, but it does depend on how much water is present.

-This trail then passes a few of the man-made waterfalls the area is so famous for while it continues to follow the stream.
+This trail then passes a few of the man-made waterfalls the area is famous for while it continues to follow the stream.

-There are a couple more crossings that were not too difficult when I went, before the trail starts to head up a gradual incline.
+There are a couple more crossings that were not too difficult when I went before the trail starts to head up a gradual incline.

 When you top out, you will head down again and will see the rocks near Hermit Falls in the distance.

-Continuing on to Sturtevant Falls
+Continuing to Sturtevant Falls

-If you want to head back, then you will cross the Roberts bridge and head up the cement path with the steep incline to your car.
+If you want to head back, then you will cross the Roberts Bridge and head up the cement path with the steep incline to your car.
 Alternatively, you could have just crossed the water back at the sign for Robert’s Trail and gone back up the switchbacks you originally came down.

 Sturtevant Falls – Read more about it here.